The Queen's School, Chester: History

 Founded in 1878 by a group of prominent Chester citizens as The Chester School for Girls, the school owes its royal name to Queen Victoria.
 In response to a request from the Duke of Westminster, an early benefactor of the school, in 1882 she commanded "that the School in question shall be styled the Queen's School".

 The school originally had its home at 100 Watergate Flags, an 18th-century house built upon the site of an extramural Roman bathhouse.

 Once again, the Duke of Westminster supported the school by offering the trustees a piece of land which had once been the site of Chester's City Gaol and House of Correction, together with a gift of £500 towards the building of a new school.
 In 1886 Margaret Sandford became the headteacher.
-She extended the curriculum including languages, mathematics, chemistry, gymnastics, and an novel approach to art developed by Robert Aplett in Bradford.
+She extended the curriculum including languages, mathematics, chemistry, gymnastics, and a novel approach to art developed by Robert Aplett in Bradford.
 Her family were concerned about women's rights.
 Sandford was open to women being involved in the administration of education but she was opposed to women gaining the right to vote.
 In 1895 she had a public debate with Millicent Fawcett on the question.
 She was the head until she died in 1903.

 The site, right on the city walls of Chester became the home of the school's senior pupils.
 More recently, further buildings have been constructed or acquired, so that the school inhabits a mixture of Georgian and Victorian buildings as well as modern ones.

 The Queen's Lower School was originally based in two large Victorian houses in Liverpool Road.
 It still occupies this site but has expanded in recent years.